Greece › Greek Ferries › Rafina to Mykonos

 The Rafina ferry port near Athens.
 It’s much smaller and easier to get around than the Piraeus ferry port.
 All ferries here are within steps of each other.
 Tickets can purchased in Rafina but it’s much better to buy ferry tickets in advance.

-Mykonos is a short ferry ride from the Rafina Ferry Port.
-If you are flying into Athens and heading straight to the islands, Rafina is the best departure point because it is much closer to the airport than Piraeus.
+- If you are flying into Athens and heading straight to Mykonos, Rafina is usually the most convenient departure port because it is much closer to the airport than Piraeus.
+If you are staying in central Athens first, Piraeus can be the easier choice.

 Getting from Athens Airport to Rafina Port